maesoser/blog/content/posts/openwrt-minimal-node-exporter.md

                            uname[6], uname[7], uname[8], uname[9], uname[10]), 1)
 ```

 However, I still had a pretty important challenge ahead: how to get that information.
 Maybe by login in through ssh, running that script and capturing the output?
 That was quite a complex approach.
 The ideal solution would be to serve that through http, just as the [Prometheus documentation instructs us to do](https://prometheus.io/docs/instrumenting/writing_exporters/) but I wasn't able to install the socket module.
-What else could I use as http server on such a stripped down Openwrt version?
-Well, it _did have_ a full http server, [uhttpd](https://openwrt.org/docs/guide-user/services/webserver/http.uhttpd), the one that is powering Luci, the openwrt web interface.
-And it turns out that this server has a [Common Gateway Interface (CGI)](https://en.wikipedia.org/wiki/Common_Gateway_Interface) that is one of the parts responsible of serving the Openwrt web interface.
+What else could I use as http server on such a stripped down OpenWrt version?
+Well, it _did have_ a full http server, [uhttpd](https://openwrt.org/docs/guide-user/services/webserver/http.uhttpd), the one that is powering LuCi, OpenWrt's web interface.
+And it turns out that this server has a [Common Gateway Interface (CGI)](https://en.wikipedia.org/wiki/Common_Gateway_Interface) that is one of the parts responsible of serving the OpenWrt web interface.

 So what I did was to copy my small script to `/www/cgi-bin/metrics` and give it execute permissions and after doing that, just by accessing `http://router.local/cgi-bin/metrics` I was able to remotely run the script and expose the metrics.

 In the end, I was able to find a solution that worked for this specific situation and was able to extract and expose the metrics I needed from the router.
 While working in constrained environments can be challenging, it can also be extremely rewarding when you find a nice and simple solution like I did!
-The `/cgi-bin/` approach is also interesting to integrate third party modules into an Openwrt router.
+The `/cgi-bin/` approach is also interesting to integrate third party modules into an OpenWrt router.
 I hope to have the opportunity to explore this option further in the coming months.